 This is a must-read for any couple, especially at the beginning stages of a relationship.
 It gives sound, helpful and practical advice which if put into practice can reduce arguments.
 It makes you take a look at yourself and helps you to understand your partner better.

 Great book with principles and actions you can begin applying to your relationship immediately.
 The underlying themes of the book are…

 - Stop and think before you speak or take action.

 Excellent book for anyone to handle highly emotional people and situations and also regulate one’s own emotions.
 Easy to follow examples and steps related in story form as well as in bullet charts.
-If you don’t need stories, you can skim the blocked charts and receive a quick primer on Self Regulation, Self Care, Assisting others to work through their issues and emotions, Setting Boundaries, Assessing Crisis situations, and Prioritizing Problems for yourself and others.
-I truly believe this is a must-read for anyone feeling at odds dealing with other’s emotions and problems, and/or dealing with your own.
+I truly believe this is a must-read for anyone feeling at odds dealing with others’ emotions and problems, and/or dealing with your own.

 The coverage of the topic is extremely complete, the points are directly on-target, and the material is very accessible.